Product Review: Philly Gourmet Burgers

 It would be a good idea to wrap the burgers in foil

-The photos included in this hub illustrate how the frozen Philly gourmet burgers are prepared at home.
+The photos included in this article illustrate how the frozen burgers are prepared at home.
 Wrapping the fully assembled burgers (seasoned cooked burger, bun, cheese, bacon) in foil is always a good idea especially if you do not plan to eat them immediately.
-In the foil, the Philly Gourmet beef burgers will remain warm, moist and juicy for a while and not get dried out.
+In the foil, the burgers will remain warm, moist and juicy for a while and not get dried out.
 After you have wrapped the beef burgers with bacon and cheese in foil, you can even place them on a tray and put them in the oven, closing the oven door but not turning on the oven, for a short period of time until the burgers are ready to be eaten.
 This also works well if not everyone in the family is home at the same time or ready to be served the meal at the same time for whatever the reason.
 While it is ideal for everyone to gather together around the table at the same time, for lunch or dinner especially on a weekend, that might not always be the case.

 Lots of possible toppings for your burger

 I highly recommend shredded iceberg lettuce and tomato slices for adding to your burger only when ready to eat.
 You can keep the lettuce and tomato on hand and be ready to wash and drain them and add them to your burger when you unwrap it from the foil and are ready to eat.
 Once at a restaurant, I ate a burger that even included fried egg and avocado.
 Those fried egg and avocado additions were very complimentary, delicious.
 After the memorable one I had in the restaurant, I did sometimes add such toppings to the versions I made at home as well.
-So remember, there are lots and lots of types of toppings that you can potentially add to your burger making it and even bigger and more filling meal.
+So remember, there are lots and lots of types of toppings that you can potentially add to your burger, making it an even bigger and more filling meal.
 The possibilities are pretty endless.

-The website for Philly Gourmet, phillygourmet.com states that the business has been family owned and operated since 1960.
+The website for Philly Gourmet, phillygourmet.com, states that the business has been family-owned and operated since 1960.
 They pride themselves on using 100% pure beef for the patties.

 Nutritional information and where to buy

-Some examples of the nutritional facts on the Philly Gourmet 100% pure beef burger patties product are that one patty contains 8% of your daily value of iron, 19 g of protein, 40 mg of sodium, 18 g of total fat (28% daily value), 7 g of saturated fat (35% daily value) and 0 trans fat.
+Nutritional facts: One patty contains 8% of your daily value of iron, 19 g of protein, 40 mg of sodium, 18 g of total fat (28% daily value), 7 g of saturated fat (35% daily value) and 0 trans fat.
 If you are watching what you eat and in the interest of avoiding overindulgence, you might want to use the suggested toppings of cheese, bacon or fried egg very sparingly or you can go ahead and overindulge and pledge to do better the next day!